algernon28/watermelon/README.md

 @Inject
 private SomePage somePage; // This page will be instantiated as soon as it is used
 ```
 - Steps (glue): extend BaseSteps.
-Beside and what we said about injection, just write them as usual.
+Beside that and what we said about injection, just write them as usual.

 ```Java
 import com.watermelon.steps.BaseSteps;